oliverkf/Bullet-Multi-Tool/README.md

 # Requirements
 - Must Have [**Python 3.10.9**](https://www.python.org/downloads/release/python-3109/)
 - Open `Builder.bat` then enjoy

-# Important
+  To install them manually go to the folder directory and open the command prompt from there and type `pip install  -r requirements.txt` and after that your good to go.

-- This tool wasn't made for malicious use, this tool was made for educational purposes only!
-I am not responsible for the way you use this multi-tool.
+# Disclaimer
-- Use it carefully.
-Don't maliciously use it.
+I am not responsible for your actions when using this tool.
+Use it at your own risk.
+This tool was made for educational purposes and research.